json-porn-api/open-source-porn/README.md

 # Open Source Porn

-Work in progress.
+## Work in progress.
 Go away.

+This repo contains a Node.js app that can be deployed to the [Google App Engine][appengine].
+It is capable of populating WordPress blogs with content from the [JSON Porn API][jsonpornapi].

 ## Run Locally